jeremyf/gm-notepad/README.md

 - [ ] Add auto index expansion for "["
 - [ ] Determine feasibility of adding dice to the `{}` expansion syntax (instead of the `[]` syntax)
 - [ ] Add force write results to `output`
+- [ ] Add option to dump all tables to the given directory
+- [ ] Add config that expands dice results while including the requested roll